HermesBoots/holbertonschool-low_level_programming/README.md

 ## Size Is Not Grandeur, and Territory Does Not Make a Nation
 Printing the size of various types using `printf`.

+## Intel
+Compiling a C file and displaying its assembly in Intel format using `gcc -S -masm=intel`.